-A CBS News investigation reveals that a federal fund intended to protect flood victims often.
+A CBS News investigation reveals that a federal fund intended to protect flood victims often benefits private insurance companies instead.
 The National Flood Insurance Program, run by FEMA, is $25 billion in debt.
 In some years, up to two-thirds of the money that’s supposed to help flood victims goes to private insurance companies and the attorneys they hire to fight flood claims.

 When record floods hit Louisiana in 2016, 150,000 people had damage to their homes with an estimated cost of $15 billion.
 Two years later, many homeowners are still struggling to rebuild – and fighting the same companies and lawyers that they fund with their premiums and taxpayer dollars, reports “CBS Evening News” anchor Jeff Glor.